GianlucaGuarini/Tocca.js/README.md

 ## API

-Anytime you will use a touch event the callback function will receive a special event object containing the following properties
+Anytime you will use a Tocca.js event the callback function will receive a special event object containing the following properties

  - <code>x</code> { Int }: latests x position of pointer at the end of the event
  - <code>y</code> { Int }: latest y position of pointer at the end of the event